 One of the best ways to keep your learners actually interested in your content is by focusing on making webinars interactive.
 Not only will the learners be more interested, but they will also need to focus more naturally.
 Engagement levels will have no choice but to increase if you introduce some interactivity into your eLearning material.

 Wondering how exactly to make your content interactive?
 It largely depends on what type of eLearning content you’re producing, but some basic examples include drag-and-drop interfaces, interactive courses, or interactive quizzes/tests.
 Keep in mind that to develop effective interactive content, you’ll need to have a deep understanding of your audience.

 Clearly Define Learning Goals for Your Audience

 Your learners must know what the outcome of your content will be.
 Why would they devote their time to your course if they don’t know what they’re going to get out of it?
-If you clearly describe what the learner will gain from the content, you will be setting them up for success (and contributing to a more effective learning environment).
+If you clearly describe what the learner will gain from the content, you will set them up for success (and contribute to a more effective learning environment).

-Apart from helping your learners digest your material better, having clearly defined goals will also help you structure your content.
+Apart from helping your learners better digest your material, clearly defined goals will also help you structure your content.
 Having an enhanced content structure will not only benefit you, but it will also benefit your audience as well.
 After you’ve defined objectives for your material, you will find it much easier to layout the rest of your eLearning strategy.